Side effects of increased metformin

 Metformin is known to lead to modest weight loss in people with diabetes.
 It can help to reduce appetite and promote feelings of fullness, making it easier to maintain a healthy weight.
 Weight loss can also improve insulin sensitivity and blood sugar control.

-See also Black stool metformin
+See also Zuviel metformin

 Overall, metformin has been shown to be an effective and well-tolerated medication for the management of type 2 diabetes.
 It is important to consult with a healthcare provider to determine if metformin is the right treatment option for you.